-To meet these expectations, and in continuance with the open consultation and stakeholder meetings that have been held since the initiation of the BPPG, the BPP OC convened its first Open Stakeholder Forum in a virtual format on 6 October 2021.
-The event drew wide international participation and attention both at the time and through subsequent viewings of the video online.8 Last year, on 11 October 2022, the BPP OC convened its first in-person Open Stakeholder Forum to gather market opinion on the industry and on the efficacy, applicability, and suitability of the Best Practice Principles.
-This event took place in Rome thanks to host Assogestioni and its world-class staff.9 This year, the third Open Stakeholder Forum will be held in a virtual format on 18 October 2023.
-But the BPP OC warmly invites stakeholders from all corners of the market to let us know their views directly and at any time.
+To meet these expectations, and in continuance with the open consultation and stakeholder meetings that have been held since the initiation of the BPPG, the BPP OC has so far convened three Open Stakeholder Forums.
+This year, the fourth Open Stakeholder Forum will be held in a virtual format on 7 November 2024.
+In addition to its annual forum, the BPP OC warmly invites stakeholders from all corners of the market to let us know their views directly and at any time.
 To do so, please contact us at oversightchair@bppgrp.info.

-I am confident that the monitored self-regulation model, as operated by the BPPG and the BPP OC, will stand out as a credible and long-lasting testimony to soft law initiatives, such as the Best Practice Principles Group, and will inspire many similar ones in the future.
+I am confident that this monitored self-regulation model, as operated by the BPPG and the BPP OC, will stand out as a credible and long-lasting testimony to soft law initiatives, such as the Best Practice Principles Group, and will inspire many similar ones in the future.